LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 predefined font::

    local(text) = pdf_text(
-      'The mysterious file cabinet in orbit has been successfully lassoed.
+      "The mysterious file cabinet in orbit has been successfully lassoed.
 The \
          file cabinet had been traveling at a velocity of 300 meters per \
          second.
 Top scientists suspect that the cabinet had been in orbit for \
-         some time.',
+         some time.",
       -type='Paragraph',
       -font=#my_font,
       -leading=10.0,